Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-Our next port of call was the overseas British territory of Gibraltar, a place I’ve never even considered visiting before but am glad I got the chance to experience for a day.
-At this port we took an excursion that is available through Princess Cruises – hiking the Mediterranean Steps.
+Our next port of call was the overseas British territory of Gibraltar, a place I’ve never even considered visiting before but am glad I got the chance to experience it for a day.
+At this port, we took an excursion that is available through Princess Cruises – hiking the Mediterranean Steps.

 The Mediterranean Steps are the famed steps which zig-zag their way up the Rock of Gibraltar.
 The steps are steep and often uneven, and the hike takes just over an hour until you’re 1,398 feet above sea level.
 Certainly hard work but manageable with some sturdy shoes and plenty of water!

 The steps were created by the British military as part of a system of communications between defence points, meaning along the route there are gun batteries and old military bunkers to admire, as well as the breathtaking views out across the Mediterranean Sea.